First-order optimality conditions for non-commutative optimization problems: Non-commutative constraint qualification

-Since system \eqref{final_linear} is solvable for all $s$, then it is also solvable in the limit $s\to\infty$ (because the image of the corresponding matrix of coefficients, being finite-dimensional, is a closed subspace).
-By Lemma \ref{lemma_linear2}, for high enough $s$, there exists a solution $\{\mu^k_i:i\not\in I\},\{\lambda^k_j\}_j$ of the system \beq
+Since the system \eqref{final_linear} is solvable for all $\alpha$, then it is also solvable in the limit $\alpha\to\infty$ (because the image of the corresponding matrix of coefficients, being finite-dimensional, is a closed subspace).
+By Lemma \ref{lemma_linear2}, there exists $K\in\R^+$ such that, for any $\alpha$, there exists a solution $\{\mu^k_i:i\not\in I\},\{\lambda^k_j\}_j$ of the system